Opium & Foreign Devils

 The Education Bureau said the teacher’s retelling of the hostilities was “obviously untrue and unacceptable”, adding it would investigate the incident.

-A video circulating on social media platforms this week showed a teacher, believed to be from Ho Lap Primary School in Tsz Wan Shan, telling a class that the conflict – which erupted in 1840 – was the result of Britain’s attempt to ban opium smoking in China.
+A video circulating on social media platforms this week (April 2020) showed a teacher, believed to be from Ho Lap Primary School in Tsz Wan Shan, telling a class that the conflict – which erupted in 1840 – was the result of Britain’s attempt to ban opium smoking in China.

 The First Chinese Opium War

-In the three-minute video, the teacher said: “Britain wanted to attack China in an attempt to ban smoking … Because Britain had found back then many people in China were smoking and the problem was really serious.
+In the three-minute video, the teacher said: “Britain wanted to attack China in an attempt to ban smoking … Because Britain had found back then many people in China were smoking opium and the problem was really serious.

 “Therefore, they [Britain] initiated the opium war so as to destroy these items called opium.”

-Fake history?
-So what’s real?
-The Opium War happened some 180 years ago and there is only one country that still keeps talking about it.
-There is hence only one official narrative that is being repeated over and over again.
 Condemnation for the Hong Kong teacher has been fast and furious.
 One particularly serious accusation I’ve come across was 认贼作父 or taking a thief/villain for a father.
 Coming from a Singaporean, I’m not sure if he was just echoing the views of his cronies from China, but referring to the British as thieves or villains is indeed overly simplistic in this case.

 Let’s go back a little.
-Although Emperor Qianlong adopted an arrogant and unyielding attitude towards Westerners, he died 1799.
-During the early 1800s, Canton finally opened up and became the only port which was allowed to trade with Europe.
+Although Emperor Qianlong adopted an arrogant and unyielding attitude towards Westerners, he died in 1799.
+During the early 1800s, Canton reluctantly opened up and became the only port which was allowed to trade with Europe.
 A relatively small trading district was established and Western traders were only allowed to stay there during the trading season (sail-powered ships from Europe only arrived at certain times of the year).
 At other times, British traders had to reside in the Portuguese colony of Macao.

 In Canton, foreign traders brought in textiles, cotton, furs – all of which were not in really great demand in China.
 In return, the British got tea and silk which were in very high demand in Europe and America.
 To fill this gap, British traders had to buy tea and silk with silver.
 Back then, China was the largest silver importer in the world.
 But as the demand for tea kept growing, the British began to run out of silver.
 They had to come up with another commodity, something that the Chinese couldn’t resist – opium.